ryejs/rye/README.md

 Not going to happen
 ------------

-- events alias like: delegate, live, click, focus
+- event aliases like delegate, live, click, focus
-- cancel bubbling and prevent default with false return
+- cancel bubbling and prevent default by returning false
 - effects and animation - do it with CSS
-- not default use of `$`
+- defining global `$`
-- Dont stack selectors and use end() to restore
+- end() or other chain-aware methods